Harsh-bash/wssix/README.md

 # wssix
-Create your own phishing tool.
+wssix helps you to create your own phishing tool.

 ## Benefits of this tool